GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan's high-effort September/October friendship with Nienke may have functioned partly as courtship-like friendship or romantic evaluation.
 - Ryan's later cooling toward Nienke may reflect both genuine depressive constriction and the natural drop in energy that can follow when a hoped-for romantic possibility does not materialize.
 - The decline in Nienke contact reflects both travel/lifestyle disruption and Ryan's depressive withdrawal.
+- The November 16-to-November 28 silence may have operated as a concentrated reality check because Nienke was traveling with Maarten: Ryan may have experienced her as living the partner/travel life with Maarten that he had hoped to occupy himself.
 - The late-October-through-holiday asymmetry may have contributed to Ryan feeling demoted, used, or less important, even if Nienke's later January behavior shows she still cared about him.
+- His father's prediabetes/chronic kidney disease news and Ryan's own house-disrepair comment may have added background family stress during the same period his mood and routines were declining.
 - Ryan's avoidance of Nienke specifically may indicate that she had become emotionally harder for him to face than lower-demand contacts such as Joe and Lucas.
 Possible reasons include shame, romantic disappointment, fear of accountability, or inability to manage the relationship conversation.
 - The January 26 rope purchase may mark the transition from depressive withdrawal into concrete suicide preparation.
 - The bowling payment, calculator math, and dinner plans suggest continued ordinary future planning, which may indicate ambivalence, compartmentalization, habit, or incomplete finality of intent.
 The specific meaning is unknown.